rodmarkun/SmolML/README.md

 # Explore the code in the smolml/ directory!
 ```

 You can also run the multiple tests in the `tests/` folder.
-Just install the `requirements.txt` (this is for comparing SmolML against another standard libraries like TensorFlow, sklearn, etc, and generate plots with matplotlib).
+Just install the `requirements.txt` (this is for comparing SmolML against another standard libraries like TensorFlow, sklearn, etc, and generate plots with matplotlib.
+SmolML does not use any of these libraries whatsoever).

 ```bash
 cd tests